saifulriza/kajianid-ui/README.md

 npm run cordova:dev
 ```

-Or build the app for development
+Or build the app for production
 ```bash
 npm run cordova:build
 ```